Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Study Design

-To obtain the most salient words used for emotion prediction, we used SHAP~\cite{lundberg2017unified}, a model-agnostic method based on Shapley values that assigns an importance score to each feature (i.e., word) in the model prediction.
+To obtain salient features used for emotion prediction, we used SHAP~\cite{lundberg2017unified}, a model-agnostic method based on Shapley values that assigns an importance score to each feature (i.e., word) in the model prediction.
 Features with positive SHAP values positively impact the prediction, while those with negative values have a negative impact.
 The magnitude is a measure of how strong the effect is.

 \paragraph{Unsupervised Comparators} We further consider two methods that extract key information in an unsupervised manner.
 First, we use \textbf{EmoLex}~\cite{Mohammad13} to check to what extent human-annotated triggers or the salient features extracted by models correspond to words that express emotion themselves.
-Second, we use \textbf{keyphrases} extracted from TopicRank~\cite{bougouin-etal-2013-topicrank}, to gauge to what extent corpora-specific keywords and themes correspond to triggers or salient features.
+Second, we use \textbf{keyphrases} extracted from TopicRank~\cite{bougouin-etal-2013-topicrank}, to gauge to what extent corpora-specific keyphrases and themes correspond to triggers or salient features.
+TopicRank is an algorithm that performs graph-based keyphrase extraction by leveraging the topical representation of the document.
+The algorithm clusters keyphrases into topics and then utilizes a graph-based ranking model to assign a significance score to each topic, of which the candidates from top ranked topics become the extracted keyphrases.